Requirements for the Master's Degree

 Comprehensive Examination

 All master's degree students are required to pass a written and/or oral comprehensive examination in their field of specialization.
 If both formats are used, satisfactory completion of the written examination is prerequisite to standing for the oral examination.
-One re-examination only is permitted for any failed comprehensive examination.
+1 re-examination only is permitted for any failed comprehensive examination.
 The comprehensive examination is not the same as the oral thesis defense, and must be passed satisfactorily before defending the thesis.
 Consult individual program descriptions for specific information.

 There is no fee for the master's comprehensive examination.
 The student's program director or advisor must notify the Graduate College of the outcome of the examination.
 The result and date of the examination is recorded as a notation on the academic transcript.